 The Traffic Safety Section (TSS) at ARDOT manages the HSIP.
 TSS continues to use the Highway Safety Manual (HSM) on a routine basis.
-TSS now has four engineers working on different safety projects/programs.
-Prior to May 2011, TSS did not have an engineer.
+TSS has three engineers working on different safety projects/programs.
 In 2017 Arkansas updated the Strategic Highway Safety Plan for the State.
-This process was done in coordination with a steering committee which encompassed many stakeholders from the four E's with representatives from various government agencies as well as private industries.
+This process was done in coordination with a steering committee that encompassed many stakeholders from the four E's with representatives from various government agencies as well as private industries.
 Action plans were developed by sub-committees for each emphasis area.
 These action plans will be tracked in an ongoing fashion throughout the life of the plan.
 Additionally, TSS has marketed the SHSP (approved by FHWA in July 2017) with a focus on TZD through the Arkansas Highways Magazine, idrivearkansas.com and tzdarkansas.org.
-Research was conducted by University of Arkansas - Fayetteville to calibrate several HSM Safety Performance Functions for the state of Arkansas.
-However, the lack of quality data yielded unreliable results.
-Due to the lack of quality data, TSS is continuing other efforts to improve data analysis processes and tools.
+Currently, ARDOT is in the process of updating the SHSP for 2022.
+This is the first time ARDOT hired a consultant to update the SHSP.
+This allowed the ARDOT Traffic Safety Section to focus on other priority tasks.
 ARDOT continues to be a member State in the Evaluation of Low-Cost Safety Improvements Pooled Fund Study.
-An HSIP Evaluation Peer Review meeting was held during the 2018 Federal Fiscal Year.
-ARDOT is also updating the HSIP Process document based on the information learned from this effort and the latest HSIP guidelines. .
+ARDOT is also updating the HSIP Process document based on the information learned from this effort and the latest HSIP guidelines.